Resistance Band Arm Workout Built My Upper-Body Confidence

 Resistance band arm workout

-Suppose you don’t have access to resistance bands or are looking for cost-effective alternatives for resistance training at home.
+Suppose you don’t have access to resistance bands or are looking for cost-effective alternatives for resistance training [1] at home.
 In that case, there are several household items and DIY solutions you can use to create resistance.
-Here are some home remedies and alternatives for resistance band arm workout:

-• Water Bottles or Jugs – Fill empty bottles or milk jugs with water or sand to create makeshift weights.
+• Water Bottles Or Jugs – Fill empty bottles or milk jugs with water or sand to create makeshift weights.
 Hold these or attach them to a broomstick for workouts such as bicep curls, shoulder presses, or squats.

 • Towels – A thick bath towel can be rolled up as an improvised resistance tool.
 Hold both ends of the towel and use it for exercises like seated rows or chest flies by pulling or pushing against the resistance.

-• Backpack with Books or Heavy Objects – Load a backpack with books, canned goods, or other heavy objects to create variable resistance.
+• Backpack With Books Or Heavy Objects – Load a backpack with books, canned goods, or other heavy objects to create variable resistance.
 Wear it while doing bodyweight exercises like squats, lunges, or push-ups to increase the challenge.

 • Canned Goods – Canned goods provide a convenient and effective option for introducing resistance into your home workouts.
 They can be used as makeshift weights for various exercises, providing a cost-effective alternative to traditional dumbbells or resistance bands.